datumnova/duckdb_onelake/README.md

 ## Running the extension

 # Prerequisites
 To use the Onelake extension, you need to have access to a OneLake workspace and lakehouse.
-You will also need to have the necessary credentials for a service principal (tenant ID, client ID, and client secret) to authenticate with Azure, this extension was tested using a Workspace identity.
+You will also need to have the necessary credentials for a service principal, azure cli, or an azure storage token & Fabric token (tenant ID, client ID, and client secret) to authenticate with Azure, this extension was tested using a Workspace identity.
 Please follow the steps documented here : https://learn.microsoft.com/en-us/fabric/security/workspace-identity.

 To run the extension code, simply start the shell with `./build/release/duckdb`.